MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-update-personal-app.md

 ### _Layout.cshtml

-For your tab to display in Teams, you must include the **Microsoft Teams JavaScript client SDK** and include a call to `microsoftTeams.initialize()` after your page loads.
+For your tab to display in Teams, you must include the **Microsoft Teams JavaScript client library** (TeamsJS) and include a call to `microsoftTeams.initialize()` after your page loads.

 Your tab and the Teams app communicate as shown below: